 Hydatid (echinococcal) cysts Echinococcosis Echinococcosis is infection with larvae of the tapeworm Echinococcus granulosus (cystic echinococcosis, hydatid disease) or Echinococcus multilocularis (alveolar disease).
-Symptoms depend on... read more : This disease is caused by the cyst-like larvae of the Echinococcus granulosus tapeworm; humans usually become infected by fecal-oral transmission after coming in direct contact with the stool of infected animals (eg, dogs, sheep).
+Symptoms... read more : This disease is caused by the cyst-like larvae of the Echinococcus granulosus tapeworm; humans usually become infected by fecal-oral transmission after coming in direct contact with the stool of infected animals (eg, dogs, sheep).

 Cystadenoma: This rare disorder sometimes causes pain or anorexia and is evident on ultrasonography; treatment is cyst resection.

 Cystadenocarcinoma Cystadenocarcinoma Primary liver cancer is usually hepatocellular carcinoma (HCC).
 The first manifestations of liver cancer are usually nonspecific, delaying the diagnosis.
 When diagnosed at advanced stages, prognosis... read more : This rare disorder is probably secondary to malignant transformation of a cystadenoma and is often multilobular; treatment is liver resection.

 Other true cystic tumors: These tumors are rare.